 Most people can apply for Medicare online at the Social Security website or in person at your local Social Security office.
 If you’d prefer to apply over the phone, call 1-800-772-1213 (TTY: 1-900-325-0778).
 If you worked for a railroad, your enrollment will go through the Railroad Retirement Board.
 You can call the RRB for more information at 1-877-772-5722.

 The options listed above can help you apply for Medicare in North Carolina.
 Keep in mind that those options are for Original Medicare only.
 If you think you want to enroll in Medicare Advantage or a Medicare Supplement plan, you’ll want to speak to a Medicare Plan Finder agent.

 What is the Best Medicare Plan in North Carolina?

 At this point, you’re probably wondering which of the options we’ve discussed is best for you.
 There is not one “best Medicare plan in North Carolina,” because everyone’s needs are different, That’s why there are so many options.
 While a Medicare Advantage plan may be best for you, your spouse or friend may be better off with a Medicare Supplement plan.
 What’s more, once you select the type of plan you want, you’ll have to choose from the hundreds available in North Carolina state!

 Our agents can come to meet with you at no cost and help you figure out if you’re eligible for cost savings and help you pick the best plan for you.
-Plus, our agents are contracted with every major NC Medicare carrier.
+Plus, we have licensed agents that work with most of the major carriers in North Carolina.
 That means they can sort through them all with you to help you figure out which one truly works best for your needs.
 To get started, complete this Medicare Plan Finder form or give us a call at 833-GET-ENROLLED (833-438-3676).